Google Ads 2025 Shake-Up: Rising CPCs and What It Meant for Small Businesses

 Surge in Google Ads Cost-Per-Click (2025 vs 2024)

-If you’ve been running Google Ads in 2025, you likely noticed that costs are higher for the same clicks compared to last year.
-This isn’t just anecdotal – data from thousands of campaigns confirms a significant increase in average CPC across the platform.
-Below we present comparative data on CPC trends from 2024 to 2025, including breakdowns by industry, to quantify this change.
+If you ran Google Ads during 2025, you likely noticed that costs were higher for the same clicks compared to the previous year.
+This was not just anecdotal.
+Data from thousands of campaigns confirmed a significant increase in average CPC across the platform.
+Below, we present comparative data on CPC trends from 2024 to 2025, including industry-level breakdowns, to quantify this shift.

-• Average CPC Jump: The average cost per click in Google Ads (across all industries) climbed from about $4.66 in 2024 to $5.26 in 2025, an increase of roughly 12.9% year-over-year (source).
-In percentage terms, that’s a notable jump in ad costs.
-By contrast, in the previous year, CPC increases were much more modest (~2% on average for many industries), indicating that 2025 brought an acceleration in paid search inflation.
+• Average CPC jump: The average cost per click in Google Ads (across all industries) climbed from about $4.66 in 2024 to $5.26 in 2025, an increase of roughly 12.9% year over year (source).
+In percentage terms, this represented a notable rise in advertising costs.
+By contrast, in the prior year, CPC increases were far more modest (around 2% on average for many industries), indicating that 2025 marked a clear acceleration in paid search inflation.

-• Widespread Increase: According to a comprehensive benchmark report analyzing over 16,000 campaigns, 87% of industries saw higher CPCs in 2025 than in 2024.
-In other words, the cost surge has been broad-based – affecting the vast majority of sectors from legal and healthcare to retail and services.
-This is illustrated in Figure 1 and the table below, which highlight some of the notable changes.
+• Widespread increase: According to a comprehensive benchmark report analysing more than 16,000 campaigns, 87% of industries saw higher CPCs in 2025 than in 2024.
+In other words, the cost surge was broad-based, affecting the vast majority of sectors from legal and healthcare to retail and services.
+This pattern is illustrated in Figure 1 and the table below, which highlight some of the more notable changes.

 Average Google Ads CPC 2025 vs 2024

-Figure 1: Average Google Ads CPC rose ~12.9% year-over-year in 2025 (reaching ~$5.26 overall), according to industry benchmarks.
-Over 87% of industries experienced CPC increases, with some categories seeing massive jumps.
-The silver lining: average conversion rates also improved (~6.8% higher globally), which helped keep cost-per-lead growth to ~5%.
+Figure 1: Average Google Ads CPC rose by approximately 12.9% year over year in 2025, reaching roughly $5.26 overall, according to industry benchmarks.
+More than 87% of industries experienced CPC increases, with some categories seeing particularly large jumps.
+The silver lining was that average conversion rates also improved (around 6.8% higher globally), which helped limit cost-per-lead growth to roughly 5%.

-• Industry-by-Industry Trends: The CPC increases were especially steep in certain industries, while a few sectors saw stable or even slightly lower costs.
-Below is a comparison of average CPC by industry in 2024 vs 2025 for select categories relevant to many small and medium businesses, along with the percentage change:
+• Industry-by-industry trends: CPC increases were especially steep in certain industries, while a small number of sectors saw stable or slightly lower costs.
+Below is a comparison of average CPC by industry in 2024 versus 2025 for select categories relevant to many small and medium-sized businesses, along with the year-over-year percentage change.

 Industry Avg.
 CPC (2024) Avg.
 CPC (2025) YoY Change